com-lihaoyi/acyclic/readme.md

 }
 ```

-In this example, you can see that only `getValues` actually uses the `Context`.
-This is a pattern that comes up a lot, where your `Context` could be:
+In this example, you can see that only `getValues` actually uses the `Context`, but in the end almost everyone needs to pass it around.
+This is a situation that comes up a lot, where your `Context` could be:

 - Configuration information (language, etc.)
 - Current User